 We appreciate that the internet is full of lots of different websites to visit to gain information, but we’ll make it easier for you!
 Below you'll find lots of websites which are the resources we use ourselves.

-If you are expecting a baby, come along to our antenatal group on Saturday 28 January and find out what to expect before and after your baby arrives!
-Our experienced Health Visitors will be running 2 sessions: 9.30-11.30am and 1.30-3.30pm at Erlegh House, University of Reading, RG6 6BZ.
+If you are expecting a baby, come along to one of our antenatal groups on Saturday mornings and find out what to expect before and after your baby arrives!
+Run by our experienced Health Visitors at Erlegh House, University of Reading, RG6 6BZ.
 Sessions are free.

 The resources below provide advice for things you can do to remain happy and healthy as your pregnancy progresses.
 There's advice on diet, vitamins and supplements, your mental wellbeing, vaccinations during pregnancy, stopping smoking during pregnancy and an active lifestyle.